School Reading Plan

 - All schools serving students in third grade MUST respond to the third-grade reading proficiency goal.
 Schools that do not serve third grade students may choose a different goal.
 Schools may continue to use the same SMART goals from previous years or choose new goals.
 Goals should be academically measurable.
 The Reflection Tool may be helpful in determining action steps to reach an academic goal.
 Schools are strongly encouraged to incorporate goals from the strategic plan.

-Goal #1 (Third Grade Goal): Reduce the percentage of third graders scoring Does Not Meet in the spring of 2024 as determined by SC READY from ___27___ % to __24__ % in the spring of 2025. |
+| Current Goal #1: (Third Grade Goal): Increase the percentage of third graders scoring Meets and Exceeds in the spring of 2025 as determined by SC READY from 63.9 % to 67% in the spring of 2026. |